 I am not quite sure why this is the case as I think it can be quite effective as a lot of recreational players aren’t used to having to deal with someone rushing to the net after hitting a serve.

-How do you beat a Serve and Volleyer in Tennis?
+How do you beat a Serve and Volleyer?

-Below are some tips to help you beat a Serve and Volleyer in Tennis at the recreational level.
+Below are some tips to help you beat a Serve and Volleyer at the recreational level.

 - Focus on keeping your return low so that the Serve and Volleyer player has to hit the volley from below the net as doing this will make it hard for them to hit an aggressive volley at you.

 - Don’t feel like you have to hit a winning passing shot every time they go for a serve and volley, and instead, focus on hitting a solid passing shot attempt that has a good margin for error.

 - Consider hitting a sharp slice away from the serve and volleyer as they approach the net and If they do get to it, they will be forced to hit the ball which will hopefully provide an easy put away shot for you.

 4. The All Court Player

 An All Court Player is someone who is equally comfortable playing at the net as they are at playing at the baseline.

-Roger Federer is probably the best-known proponent of the all court style on the ATP Tour, with this style of play helping Federer to 20 grand slam wins including 8 grass grand slam single titles at Wimbledon.
+Roger Federer is probably the best-known proponent of the all court style on the ATP Tour, with this style of play helping Federer to 20 grand slam wins including eight grass grand slam singles titles at Wimbledon.

 An all court style isn’t that common at the recreational level as most players prefer to play from the baseline.

-How do you beat an All Court Player in Tennis?
+How do you beat an All Court Player?

 However, there are certain things that you can do to increase your chances of beating an all court player (see tips below).